This Step: Get a Drivers License

 Alaska uses a graduated program to license its first-time drivers.
 However, provisional licensing only applies to new drivers younger than 18 years old.
 If you fit in that category, the following must also apply:

-- You have held a valid learner’s permit for six months
+- You have held a valid learner's permit for 6 months

-- You must have no convictions in regard to violating a traffic law or AS 05.16.050 (repeat minor consuming alcohol)
+- You must have no convictions in regard to violating a traffic law or have been charged as a repeat minor consuming alcohol

 A) Make an Appointment

 Make an appointment online to take the road test get your provisional driver's license.
 No appointment, no road test.

 Before you head out the door to take your driving test at an Alaska Division of Motor Vehicles office, be sure you have the following:

 - A notarized Parent/Guardian Consent for a Minor (Form 433) for minors (completed in ink)

 - Proof from your parent, legal guardian or employer that you completed 40 hours of practice driving (10 hours of which must be driven during challenging circumstances)